 - Fill a glass with water.

-- Take a gulp of water (not too much, not too little) but do not swallow it.
+- Take a medium sip of water (not too much, not too little) but do not swallow it.

 - Close your mouth and tip your chin down towards your chest and keep it there.